vlang/v/README.md

 ### C compiler

-You'll need Clang or GCC.
+You'll need Clang or GCC or Visual Studio.
 If you are doing development, you most likely already have it installed.

 On macOS run `xcode-select --install` if you don't have XCode or XCode tools.